 - Sun.
 Jan 19

 You can elect to attend all three or individual dates.

 Registration & Dana links for Master Classes will be accessible to you when you register for the course.

 January 31-February 2

-Elect to deepen your practice via a Flash Retreat during the last weekend of this course.
-The retreat provides practitioners a valuable opportunity to integrate and seal the learnings from the online course, in a format well suited for our contemporary lives.
+Elect to deepen your practice via an at-home Flash Retreat during the last weekend of this course.
+This two-night retreat provides practitioners a valuable opportunity to integrate and seal the learnings from the online course, in a format well suited for our contemporary lives.